 In 1837, the river road ran along and near the riverbank from Hanging Rock to what has since become Ironton.
 Just below Storms Creek, it passed between the Baptist church, a log structure on the riverbank and a small graveyard.
 The ground on which were located the church, road and cemetery has been taken away by the river.
 The present bridge was erected in 1854; of wood and iron work done by Uriah Evans of Gallia County.
 Photo of bridge below:

 Note: Storms Creek was re-routed when the flood wall was built.
 It used to run below the 2nd Street overpass.
 Vesuvius Street (amid the ball field property) extended to present day 2nd street.
 The creek bed is still visible near the train tracks.
 See photo on left.
 Also note the location of the bridge pictured above.

 The old brick home near the Goldcamp flour mill was the farm house of John Davidson, and into that Mr. W.D.
 Kelly moved in August, 1848.
-Photo below shows the house [far left] and the Goldcamp Mill [white building on left]:
+Goldcamp Mill is the center building.

 It was W.D.
 Kelly’s intention, to buy all these farm purchases to have one splendid plantation, but about that time Dr. Briggs, John Campbell and others came to him with the Ohio Iron & Coal Co. project, and the Ironton scheme, and he sold the John Davidson and Lionbarger tracts to them at just double what he gave, and took stock in the Ohio Iron & Coal Co., and thus became one of the founders of Ironton.